Xmorelle/webpage/index.md

 ### Recent news

+- **12/2018** : Stay tuned for some "big" changes as a complete re-shape of this website is planned for mid-december! (sorry in advance for possible maintenance unavailability or small mistakes that will inevitably occur during this process)

 - **11/2018** : my abstract for the 42nd Annual Meeting of the Adhesion Society got accepted, see you in Hilton Head, South Carolina in February 2019!

-- **12/2018** : Stay tuned for some "big" changes as a complete re-shape of this website is planned for mid-december! (sorry in advance for possible maintenance unavailability or small mistakes that will inevitably occur during this process)
+- **10/2018** : second paper of the fall accepted for publication in JMPS!
+Perfect timing for Jérémy's PhD defense, congrats for the hard work finally paying back!

 ### Scientific Vision